anderson-aristotle/sql/README.md

 ### Code along: SELECT

-Together we'll build a query to get the count of patients by gender.
+Together we'll build a query to get the count of patients born after 1999.

 ### Lab: SELECT